braze-inc/braze-docs/_docs/_hidden/private_betas/dnd_email_template.md

 The Preview & Test section allows you to preview your email based on different users.

 - __Random User__: Braze will randomly select a user from the database and preview the email based on their attributes/event information.
 Note: This user may or may not be part of your segmentation criteria.
-Segmentation is selected afterward, so Braze is unaware of your target audience at this point.<br><br>
+Segmentation is selected afterward, so Braze is unaware of your target audience at this point.

 - __Select User__: You can select a specific user based on their email address or `external_id`.
-The email will preview based on that users’ attributes and event information<br><br>
+The email will preview based on that user's attributes and event information

 - __Custom user__: You can customize a user.
 Braze will offer inputs for all available attributes and events.
 You can enter any information you would like to see in the preview email.
 {% endtab %}
 {% endtabs %}